www.canadianfishing.com

 The corners can be ordered from any machine shop or from Superior Machine and Hydraulics Ltd. That shop has all the specs on file and will ship world-wide if you desire.

-The nuts and bolts can be bought at Chapleau Auto Parts or at another automotive parts store near you.
+The nuts and bolts can be bought at a hardware store or at an automotive parts store near you.

 Tools Needed